nstutelberg/Projects/README.md

   -Light_Dark coefficient of 0.31 is the ratio of the geometric mean for the light group to the geometric mean for the dark group.
 The exponentiated coefficient is also the ratio of the geometric means.
 The expected percent increase in geometric mean from the light group to dark group is 36.18% holding other variables constant, since e^(0.0.30882) = 1.36181722.

   !-Residual standard error of 0.21 is measuring the quality of the regression fit.
-It's the avg amount that the price will deviate from regression line (536 df)
+It's the avg amount that the price will deviate from regression line (536 df).
+Looking for smaller errors on average than the best model previously fitted.
-       Given the mean price is $361.21 and the residual standard error is 254.5, the percentage error (the % any prediction would still be off by) is 70.46%.

-  !-R Squared of 0.3245 shows that our predictors variables are accounting 32.45% of the total variance in the Sale Price of a sneaker.
+  -R Squared of 0.3245 shows that our predictors variables are accounting 32.45% of the total variability in the Sale Price of a sneaker.
+This is quite low and means there are other factors that are not incorporated in the model.
+Potential predictor variables to be added in the future are detailed here: [(Link)](#Future Analysis)

-  !-F statistic of 85.82 is indicating whether there is a relationship between Sale Price and the selected predictor variables.
+  -F statistic of 85.82 is indicating whether there is a relationship between Sale Price and the selected predictor variables.
 F statistic is significantly larger than 1 so we can infer a relationship.

 # Summary
   The model used includes only statistically significant independent variables, with p-values for the binary regressors easily meeting a 99% confidence level, and Days Since IPO meeting a 95% confidence level.